 JC: My grandparents owned the main funeral home in Brockton.
 MA.
 My father married into the business and ran the second funeral home in Bridgewater, MA, the funeral home that I lived in throughout my childhood.
 When I was in the ninth grade, the Bridgewater funeral home was sold and my family moved to Brockton, MA.

 I was the oldest grandchild, and my family expected that I would eventually become an undertaker and take over the family business.
 I starting working at the funeral home in the ninth grade: washing cars, moving caskets, setting up rooms, cutting the lawn, and doing similar odd jobs.
+One of my uncles ran a large enterprise distributing cleaning supplies to local businesses so I also spent time working for him in addition to my responsibilities with the family business.
+That experience was very useful in that I was exposed to many cleaning products that translated perfectly to the upkeep of our facility.
 When I got my driver’s license at sixteen, I began working funerals and going on “pick ups” with my father.

 CB: So this probably had a profound affect on your childhood, exposing you to ideas of mortality many of your peers may have been completely unaware of – was this troubling to you?
 Or did you have problems "fitting in" because of your family's work?